rackerlabs/support-how-to/content/rackspace-email/configure-a-renamed-email-address-on-outlook-2011-for-mac.md

 ---
 permalink: configure-a-renamed-email-address-on-outlook-2011-for-mac/
-audit_date: '2017-08-23'
+audit_date: '2017-09-14'
-title: Configure a renamed email address on Outlook for Mac
+title: Configure a renamed email address on Outlook 2011 for Mac
 type: article
 created_date: '2017-08-23'
 created_by: William Loy
-last_modified_date: '2017-08-23'
+last_modified_date: '2017-09-14'
-last_modified_by: William Loy
+last_modified_by: Stephanie Fillmon
 product: Rackspace Email
 product_url: rackspace-email
 ---

 After you rename a Rackspace Email address, your devices will receive new mail only after you configure them to connect to the new email address.
-If you have not yet renamed the email address, see [Rename a Rackspace Email address](/how-to/rename-a-rackspace-email-mailbox/).
 This article describes how to configure a renamed email address in Outlook 2011 for Mac.

 ### Prerequisites